 CYNTHIA (CJ) WARNER

-For more than 35 years, Cynthia (CJ) Warner, has held executive positions in the energy sector in operations, business development, strategy, environment, health, and safety.
-Currently, Ms. Warner serves as President & Chief Executive Officer for Renewable Energy Group, Inc. (REG) and as a member of the Board of Directors.
+For more than 40 years, Cynthia (CJ) Warner has been a leader in both the traditional and renewable energy sectors, holding key roles in technology development, operations, business development, strategy, environment, health, and safety.
+Currently, Ms. Warner serves as President & Chief Executive Officer for Renewable Energy Group, Inc. (REG) and as a member of REG’s Board of Directors.

-Prior to REG, Ms. Warner served as Executive Vice President, Operations for Andeavor.
-She oversaw Andeavor’s Refining; Logistics; and Environment, Health, Safety & Security groups, providing leadership that promoted safe, reliable execution and drove operating efficiency and effectiveness.
-Prior to that role, Ms. Warner served as Andeavor’s Executive Vice President, Strategy and Business Development, where she led the company’s strategic growth initiatives.
-She joined the company in 2014, bringing more than 30 years of experience in energy, oil refining and marketing, and related technology development.
+Prior to REG, Ms. Warner served as Executive Vice President, Operations for Andeavor (formerly Tesoro).
+She oversaw Andeavor’s Refining; Logistics; and Environment, Health, Safety & Security groups, overseeing strategic growth initiatives and providing leadership that promoted safe, reliable execution and drove operating efficiency and effectiveness.
+Prior to joining Tesoro, CJ served as Chairman and CEO of Sapphire Energy where she oversaw development of technology to produce oil from algae, successfully building and placing into operation one of the largest algae farms in the world.
+She came to Sapphire from BP in London, where as GVP Refining she was responsible for the company’s worldwide oil refining business.

 Ms. Warner was named a Fortune 2020 Businessperson of the Year.
-She also serves as a member of the Board of Directors for IDEX Corporation and a member of the Board of Directors for Sempra Energy.
+She also serves as a Board Member for the Columbia University Center on Global Energy Policy (CGEP) and is member of the Board of Directors for Sempra Energy.
 She is a member of the National Petroleum Council as well as the Board of Visitors of the Vanderbilt University School of Engineering.

 General Counsel and Corporate Secretary